Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/mint-a-new-position.md

 To mint a new position, we use the `nonFungiblePositionManager` and call `mint`.

-For the sake of this example, were hard coding the token amounts to be minted, in production this would be a user configurable amount
+For the sake of this example, were hard coding the token amounts to be minted, in production this would be a user configurable function argument.

 ```solidity
     /// @notice Calls the mint function defined in periphery, mints the same amount of each token.
 For this example we are providing 1000 DAI and 1000 USDC in liquidity